What to Do After a Car Accident in Missouri

 - Between 2013 and 2017, national auto insurance losses totalled nearly $168 billion, according to the National Association of Insurance Commissioners.3

-Knowing what to do after an accident also increases the chance of a better outcome for yourself, your passengers and other drivers involved.
+Knowing the steps to take after a car accident also increases the chance of a better outcome for yourself, your passengers, and other drivers involved.
+Here is a step-by-step guide of what you should do after you are involved in a car accident:

 #1: Stay Calm

-Remember that becoming emotionally agitated means you’re more likely to make mistakes.
-It puts you at greater risk of saying or doing something inappropriate to other drivers, police officers or EMTs.
-You might also make costly errors when filing a claim with your insurance representative.
+Remember that becoming emotionally agitated means you’re more likely to make rash or impulsive decisions.
+It puts you at greater risk of saying or doing something inappropriate to other drivers, police officers, or EMTs.
+You might also make costly errors when filing a claim with your insurance representative or provide inaccurate information when filing your police report.

-Above all else, avoid any type of aggression such as yelling, name-calling or physical violence.5 Focus on remaining courteous and providing accurate information to the appropriate individuals.
+Above all else, avoid any type of aggression such as yelling, name-calling or physical violence

 In the State of Missouri, leaving the scene of an accident is a crime.
 Do not leave until law enforcement officers give you permission to do so.